aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 Start the UI
 ------------
 Once the code is run, the UI is very straightforward to start.
-With the default Aim installation, just run:
+With the default AimOS installation, just run:

 .. code-block:: bash

-  aim ui
+  aimos ui

 The UI will be available at http://0.0.0.0:43800